 This program is designed for those interested in a career in Oral Biology research, either for its own sake or in combination with, or as an adjunct to, the DMD degree.
-This program is offered through, and administrated by, the University of Louisville School of Dentistry (ULSD).
-Successful students may have the option to further their studies at the doctoral level via the Interdisciplinary Studies Ph.D. program offered through the School of Interdisciplinary and Graduate Studies.
-The MS in Oral Biology degree is a two year, research-based, full time (or part-time for those already enrolled in a clinical program at ULSD) degree program that is intended to provide graduates with a comprehensive knowledge base that emphasizes contemporary biomedical basic sciences, and research that contributes to the scientific basis of clinical dentistry.
+This is a School of Interdisciplinary + Graduate Studies (SIGS) degree, and is offered through and administrated by the University of Louisville, School of Dentistry (ULSD).
+Successful students may have the option to further their studies at the doctoral level via the SIGS Interdisciplinary Studies Ph.D. program.
+The MS in Oral Biology degree is a research-based, full-time two year (or part-time for those already enrolled in a clinical program at ULSD) degree program that is intended to provide graduates with a comprehensive knowledge base that emphasizes contemporary biomedical basic sciences, and research that contributes to the scientific basis of clinical dentistry.

-The minimum requirement for the MS degree is 30 semester hours and the following guidelines apply:
+The minimum requirement for the MSOB degree is 30 semester hours and the following guidelines apply:

-- 1) Didactic coursework.
+- Didactic coursework.
 At least 15 semester hours of didactic coursework are required of which 8 semester hours consist of the four required core courses (OBIO 501 Biomedical Data Analysis; OBIO 601 Introduction to Oral Biology Research; OBIO 605 Oral Health Seminars; and OBIO 606 Oral Biology Communication).
 The remaining semester hours in the program can be distributed as recommended and approved by the student's Thesis Advisor and the Program Director from courses selected from the Graduate Catalogue.
 At least one-half of the credits counting toward the degree (exclusive of thesis) must be in courses open to graduate students only (600 level or above). - 2) Thesis Research Requirements.
-Fifteen semester hours comprise Research (OBIO 619) and Thesis (OBIO 620) which are under the supervision of the Thesis Advisor and members of the student's Thesis Committee.
+An additional fifteen semester hours are earned through work on the student's research project (OBIO 619 Research; and OBIO 620 Thesis) which are under the supervision of the Thesis Advisor and members of the student's Thesis Committee.
 Every student must complete a significant biomedical research project with the support and guidance of the Thesis Advisor and committee.

-There are a wide range of possible areas for research training at ULSD including the following: molecular, cellular and craniofacial biology; biochemistry; craniomaxillofacial diagnostic imaging; craniofacial disorders; oral microbiology; biofilms; inflammation and immunology; cellular mechanisms of salivary gland secretion; gene mapping of complex traits and birth defects; protein expression and trafficking; interrelationships between oral and systemic disease; periodontology; dental materials science; orthodontics; endodontics; prosthodontics; oral and maxillofacial pathology; and health services research related to dentistry.
+There are a wide range of possible areas for research training at ULSD including the following: molecular, cellular and craniofacial biology; biochemistry; craniomaxillofacial diagnostic imaging; craniofacial disorders; oral microbiology; biofilms; inflammation and immunology; cellular mechanisms of salivary gland secretion; protein expression and trafficking; interrelationships between oral and systemic disease; periodontology; dental materials science; orthodontics; endodontics; prosthodontics; oral and maxillofacial pathology; and health services research related to dentistry.